 (2) The manager of the mine concerned, or the employer concerned, must cause a copy of the decision of the State mining engineer or the Tribunal to be displayed with, and in the same manner as is required for, the improvement notice or prohibition notice.

-[Section 31AO inserted by No. 68 of 2004 s.
+[Section 31AO inserted: No. 68 of 2004 s.
 76.]

 31AP.
 Failure to comply with provision of this Subdivision